8.5.5 Idempotent Completion

 We will say that an $\infty $-category $\widehat{\operatorname{\mathcal{C}}}$ is an idempotent completion of $\operatorname{\mathcal{C}}$ if there exists a functor $H: \operatorname{\mathcal{C}}\rightarrow \widehat{\operatorname{\mathcal{C}}}$ which exhibits $\widehat{\operatorname{\mathcal{C}}}$ as an idempotent completion of $\operatorname{\mathcal{C}}$.

-We now use the Yoneda embedding of ยง8.3 to prove the existence of idempotent completions.
+Using the Yoneda embedding of ยง8.3, we can give an explicit construction of idempotent completions.
 For simplicity, let us assume first that $\operatorname{\mathcal{C}}$ is an essentially small $\infty $-category.
-We let $\operatorname{Fun}^{\mathrm{atm}}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ denote the full subcategory of $\operatorname{Fun}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ spanned by those functors $\mathscr {F}: \operatorname{\mathcal{C}}^{\operatorname{op}} \rightarrow \operatorname{\mathcal{S}}$ which are atomic, in the sense of Definition 8.4.5.1.
+We let $\operatorname{Fun}^{\mathrm{atm}}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ denote the full subcategory of $\operatorname{Fun}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ spanned by those functors $\mathscr {F}: \operatorname{\mathcal{C}}^{\operatorname{op}} \rightarrow \operatorname{\mathcal{S}}$ which are atomic, in the sense of Definition 8.4.6.1.

 Proposition 8.5.5.4.
 Let $\operatorname{\mathcal{C}}$ be an essentially small $\infty $-category and let $h_{\bullet }: \operatorname{\mathcal{C}}\rightarrow \operatorname{Fun}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ be a covariant Yoneda embedding for $\operatorname{\mathcal{C}}$ (Definition 8.3.3.9).
 Then the functor $h_{\bullet }$ exhibits $\operatorname{Fun}^{\mathrm{atm}}( \operatorname{\mathcal{C}}^{\operatorname{op}}, \operatorname{\mathcal{S}})$ as an idempotent completion of $\operatorname{\mathcal{C}}$.